SamuelKiragu/Saidia/README.md

 Donor: uses Saidia to find orphanages
 Orphanage Manager: uses Saidia to make their orphanage and its corresponding needs access to the donor.
 ### Development:
-Saidia has been developed using Django, a python framework.
-Google Maps API has been used to provide the map location feature.
+Saidia's key development tools were Django, a python framework and Google Maps API.

 ### Installation & Usage
 #### Prerequisites